[Translate to English:]

 UZH honors outstanding research

-The Gretener-Thürlemann Prize honors scientists from around the world for their outstanding achievements in medicine, chemistry and physics.
-The prize, which will be awarded for the first time in 2025, will honor achievements in the field of medicine (clinical/translational) this year.
+The Gretener-Thürlemann Prize honors scientists from around the world for their outstanding achievements in medicine (basic research), medicine (clinical/translational), chemistry and physics.
+The prize was awarded for the first time in 2025 and honored Arlene Sharpe and Gordon Freeman for their achievements in the field of medicine.
 The amount of the prize is 500,000 Swiss francs.
+In 2026, the prize will be awarded in the field of chemistry.

 The Gretener-Thürlemann Foundation